-The latest annual federal data on mesothelioma diagnoses in the United States became available on April 15, 2016.
-The data reports on mesothelioma diagnoses during 2013, as determined from “cancer registries” from a sampling of some hospitals in the United States.
+The latest annual federal data on mesothelioma diagnoses in the United States became available on April 14, 2017.
+The data reports on rates of mesothelioma diagnoses during 2014, as determined from “cancer registries” from a sampling of some hospitals in the United States.

-The data in 2013 reflect modest changes from 2012, but appear to support the trends previously identified in the data.
+The data in 2014 reflect moderate changes from 2013, but appear to support the long-run trends previously identified in the data.

 The SEER 9 database (the database with registry information collected since 1973) shows that the overall rate of mesothelioma diagnoses has been falling since the early 1990s.
 The rate trend differs, however, by sex.
 While the rate of male mesothelioma diagnoses has been falling since the early 1990s, the rate of female mesothelioma diagnoses appears to remain constant.
 See the figure below to review the trends.